yuchen-lin/NCU_EE3051_Denoising-Of-Amyloid-PET-Images/README.md

 **Abstract:**

-_We apply U-net to synthesize 20 minutes late phase amyloid PET image using 5 minutes image.
+We apply U-net to synthesize 20 minutes late phase amyloid PET image using 5 minutes image.

 **Conclution:**

-_judging from PSNR, SSIM and RMSE, the image quality has indeed improved.
+Judging from PSNR, SSIM and RMSE, the image quality has indeed improved.

 ## Resources